kgdunn/pid-book/latent-variable-modelling/applications-of-latent-variable-models.rst

 Troubleshooting process problems
 ==========================================

-We already saw a troubleshooting example in the section on :ref:`interpreting scores <LVM-interpreting-scores>`.
+We already saw a troubleshooting example in the section on :ref:`interpreting scores <LVM_interpreting_scores>`.
 In general, troubleshooting with latent variable methods uses this flow:

 #.
 Collect data from all relevant parts of the process: do not exclude variables that you think might be unimportant; often the problems are due to the most unexpected sources.
 Include information on operators, weather, equipment age (e.g. days since pump replacement), raw material properties being processed at that time, raw material supplier (indicator variable).
 Because the PCA model disregards unimportant or noisy variables, these can later be pruned out, but they should be kept in for the initial analysis.
 (Note: this does not mean the uninformative variables are not important - they might only be uninformative during the period of data under observation).